agermanidis/Pattern/README.md

 ##License##

 <p><code>Copyright (c) 2010 University of Antwerp, Belgium
-All rights reserved.
+All rights reserved.<p>

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+<p>Redistribution and use in source and binary forms, with or without
+modification, are permitted provided that the following conditions are met:</p>

   * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.